venturedrake/laravel-bs4-form/README.md

 // Prefix and suffix with button
 {!!
 BootForm::text('tel', 'Phone', null, ['suffix' => BootForm::addonButton('Boom!', ['class' => 'btn-danger']), 'prefix' => BootForm::addonButton('Call', ['class' => 'btn-success'])] ) !!}
 ```

+### Dwight Watson's original Bootstrap 3 Form Builder

+This is a fork of this awesome package, tweaked a bit to use Bootstrap 4.